fieldtrip/website/workshop/neuroimaging2-2425/sr3.md

     dipmom = leadfield \ topo_observed;

-The modelled data can now easily be obtained by multiplying the leadfield with the estimated dipole moment.
+The modeled data can now easily be obtained by multiplying the leadfield with the estimated dipole moment.

-    topo_modelled = leadfield * dipmom;
+    topo_modeled = leadfield * dipmom;

-**_Q6.1.5 - Plot the topography of the modelled dipole and compare it to the previously plotted observed topography.
+**_Q6.1.5 - Plot the topography of the modeled dipole and compare it to the previously plotted observed topography.
 Describe the difference._**

-Now we can quantify the difference between the observed and modelled data, by summing the squared differences, and relating this number to the sum of the squared data values.
+Now we can quantify the difference between the observed and modeled data, by summing the squared differences, and relating this number to the sum of the squared data values.
 The smaller this number, the better the fit.

-    topo_residual = topo_observed-topo_modelled;
+    topo_residual = topo_observed-topo_modeled;
     sumsq = sum(topo_residual.^2) ./ sum(topo_observed.^2);

 The value we have obtained for sumsq does not yet mean that much, unless it is compared to the sumsq obtained for a fitted model with different parameters, i.e., a dipole at another location.

-**_Q6.1.6 - Make a scatter plot of the values in topo_modelled (along x) and topo_observed (along y)._**
+**_Q6.1.6 - Make a scatter plot of the values in topo_modeled (along x) and topo_observed (along y)._**

-**_Q6.1.7 - Compare the sumsq value to the correlation that you can observe (and compute) between the topo_modelled and topo_observed._**
+**_Q6.1.7 - Compare the sumsq value to the correlation that you can observe (and compute) between the topo_modeled and topo_observed._**

 ### 6.2 Finding the optimal model

-Now we know how to model the observed data using the leadfields created for one or more dipoles with a prespecified location, and we know how to quantify the goodness-of-fit between the modelled and observed data.
+Now we know how to model the observed data using the leadfields created for one or more dipoles with a prespecified location, and we know how to quantify the goodness-of-fit between the modeled and observed data.
 Next, we need to consider the strategies that can be used to find the optimal model.
 Since the leadfields are non-linear functions of the parameters, there is no easy analytic solution to this problem.
 Therefore, the implicit strategy is to sample the